arenzana/metea-home.rb/README.md

 #Installation

-Metea Home for Ruby runs inside a [Docker](https://docker.com/ "Docker") container.
-Make sure you have [Docker installed] (http://docs.docker.com/installation/ "Docker Installation) in order to run this web application.
+Metea Home for Ruby runs inside a [Docker](https://docker.com) container.
+Make sure you have [Docker installed] (http://docs.docker.com/installation) in order to run this web application.

 Once Docker is installed, you can: